-The notices, which may be filed using Form 6 [PDF], or a letter containing the same information, must reach the FEC within 48 hours of the committee’s receipt of the contribution(s).
+The notices, which may be filed using Form 6, or a letter containing the same information, must reach the FEC within 48 hours of the committee’s receipt of the contribution(s).
 Campaign committees that file electronically MUST submit their 48-Hour Notices electronically.
-Candidates faxing 48-Hour Notices should transmit them to the Commission by fax at (202) 219-0174.
-Paper forms for candidates and authorized committees.
+Candidates faxing 48-Hour Notices should transmit them to the Commission by fax at 202-219-0174.

 Note for filing post-election report

 The reporting period for the Post-General Election Report spans two election cycles.
-For this report only, committees should use the Post-Election Detailed Summary Page (FEC Form 3, Pages 5-8 [PDF]) instead of the normal Detailed Summary Page.
+For this report only, committees should use the Post-Election Detailed Summary Page (Form 3, Pages 5-8) instead of the normal Detailed Summary Page.

 Disclosure of lobbyist bundling activity

-Principal campaign committees, party committees and Leadership PACs that are otherwise required to file reports in connection with the special elections must simultaneously file FEC Form 3L [PDF] if they receive two or more bundled contributions from lobbyists/registrants or lobbyist/registrant PACs that aggregate in excess of the lobbyist bundling disclosure threshold during the special election reporting periods.
+Principal campaign committees, party committees and Leadership PACs that are otherwise required to file reports in connection with the special elections must simultaneously file Form 3L if they receive two or more bundled contributions from lobbyists/registrants or lobbyist/registrant PACs that aggregate in excess of $19,000 during the special election reporting periods.
 Learn more about the lobbyist bundling disclosure requirements.